How Stormy Daniels became one of the most powerful people in politics

 She has also spoken out against the Republican Party’s recent assault on LGBT+ rights in red states such as Florida.
 She has continued to take pot-shots at Mr Trump (whom she calls “Tiny”), calling the prospect of a second term “terrifying”.

-Having offered to testify in the New York case, which began on 15 April, she appeared on the list of potential witnesses after Judge Juan Merchan rejected an attempt by Mr Trump to block her testimony and is now set to give evidence on Tuesday 7 May.
+Having offered to testify in the New York case, which began on 15 April, she appeared on the list of potential witnesses after Judge Juan Merchan rejected an attempt by Mr Trump to block her testimony.
+She took the stand on 7 May.

 Her “Make America Horny Again” tour back in 2018 appears to have been successful too.
 As she strode on stage just after 1am in Oregon, dressed in the colours of the star-spangled banner, the crowd chanted “Stormy!
 Stormy!
 Stormy!”